Coppin State University Social Work Association

 Influencing State Policy (ISP) assists social work faculty and students in learning to effectively influence the formation, implementation, and evaluation of state - level policy and legislation.
 Visit the ISP website.

-The brochure, Social Work: An Empowering Profession, is the catalog for the social work degree program at Coppin State University.
+The Department of Social Work Student Handbook is the catalog for the social work degree program at Coppin State University.
 In this brochure students will find a description of the social work profession, and course requirements in the social work major at Coppin.
 The brochure also includes faculty profiles, course descriptions, and admissions policies and procedures.
 Several appendices include important documents for social work majors, including a degree check sheet that enables each student to track her/his progress through the social work curriculum.